Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4.1 Scanning a SLE system for STIG compliance

 The following example shows how to scan SUSE Linux Enterprise 15 locally with oscap for vulnerability issues according to the profile DISA STIG for SUSE Linux Enterprise 15.
-You can save the results in XML format and genberate an HTML report can be generated.
+You can save the results in XML format and generate an HTML report.

 Example 1: Scanning SUSE Linux Enterprise with oscap